OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

 These same QoS settings on the Data Reader side would mean that up to 100 unread samples are queued by the framework before any are rejected.
 Rejected samples are dropped and the SampleRejectedStatus is updated.

+.. rubric:: Footnotes

+.. [#footnote1]

+   For OpenDDS versions, up to 2.0, the default reliability kind for data writers is best effort.
+   For versions 2.0.1 and later, this is changed to reliable (to conform to the DDS specification).